elec548/elec548.github.io/Assignments/hw1.md

      reference - [Masland, _Nature Neuroscience_ 2001](https://www.nature.com/articles/nn0901-877)
      What kind of synapses do cones make onto bipolar cells?
 How do you think this affects vision.

-     **d.** (Hard - Not Scored) An important discovery was that synapses release neurotransmitter in quanta, which we now know correspond to vesicles.
-As part of the development of the quantal theory of neurotransmission, it was observed that the size of post-synaptic potentials increased in steps that were the same size as "mini-PSCs", small post-synaptic currents observed in the absence of an impinging action potential.
-Assume that you are investigating plasticity in an excitatory synapse induced by some means. (i) If you see an increase in the evoked EPSC (excitatory postsynaptic current) but the size of mini-EPSCs remain constant, would you assume that the plasticity mechanism you are inducing is pre-synaptic or post-synaptic? (ii) What if you observe an increase in the size of mini-EPSCs? (iii) What is an example of a pre-synaptic plasticity mechanism that might lead to larger EPSCs?
-What about a post-synaptic plasticity mechanism that would lead to larger EPSCs?